-Modern people are terrified of silence because silence reveals what distraction conceals.
+Many of us have become uncomfortable with silence because silence reveals what distraction conceals. because silence reveals what distraction conceals.
 It’s even been said that all man’s miseries originate from being unable to sit alone.
 The moment silence appears, we reach for something: A phone.
 A screen.
 Music.
 Notifications.
 Noise.
 Food.
 We believe solitude is an enemy and being alone is a sign of failure.
 Failure in life, failure in relationships, and even failure in performance.
 In many ways, we confuse aloneness with loneliness.
-But intentional solitude has the power to reshape how we think, live, and respond to he world around us.
+But intentional solitude has the power to reshape how we think, live, and respond to the world around us.

 Why are so many people afraid of solitude?